 How it Helps:

-This activity is one of the most straightforward reading comprehension activities.
+This activity is one of the most straightforward reading comprehension activities for students.
 It encourages children to recall details from the story, enhancing their memory and understanding.
 It also promotes critical thinking as they analyze and interpret the story’s events.

 3. Picture Story Analysis